 Now it’s time to chat about that luxurious crumb topping.
 Have you ever had crunchy streusel topping before?
 It’s good, but not quite what I’m delivering to you today.
 This crumb topping is thick and soft, as long as it’s not over-mixed or over-baked.
 Think of it like soft cookie crumbles on top of your breakfast cake.
 YES!

 3 Tricks to the Best Crumb Topping

 - Follow the order of ingredients.
 First, mix brown sugar, granulated sugar, cinnamon, and salt together.
-Whisk in melted butter.
+Stir in melted butter.
 Finally, use a fork to lightly mix in the flour.
 If you add the flour before the butter, the flour will absorb it all before the sugar can.